vaimo/composer-changelogs/README.md

 It is safe to ignore errors like these when running the `composer update` command again does not produce any side-effects.

+## Development

+The modules ships with a dedicated development branch `devbox` which contains configuration for spinning up a dedicated development environment that can be used together with VSCode's [Remote Containers](https://code.visualstudio.com/docs/remote/containers).

+Note that there is no strict requirement to use such a setup, but it's what was used to author the plugin and if you want to be sure that you have everything up and running without hick-ups, you can just as well take the shortcut.

+System requirements:

+1. Have Docker installed.
+1. Have VSCode installed with 'Remote - Containers' extension.
+1. Have Mutagen installed (used for selecting syncing).

+Setup:

+1. git checkout devbox .devcontainer Dockerfile docker-compose.yml mutagen.yml
+1. git reset .devcontainer Dockerfile docker-compose.yml mutagen.yml
+1. [open the project with VSCode that has Remote Container extension installed]
+1. [use the 'Reopen in Container' option that is given in a prompt that opens]
+1. Use 'Terminal > New Terminal' to open a terminal within the IDE.
+1. [from the terminal you can install the packages, trigger debugger, etc].

+Note this setup does come with a pre-bootstrapped xDebugger, you just have to use the Run menu in VSCode and start listening and trigger a command via the terminal.